mozilla-l10n/localizer-documentation/tools/fluent/basic_syntax.md

 ## Selectors and plurals

 With the select expression, a single message can provide several alternatives.
-The selected value will depend on the value of an external variable, another message attribute, or a function.
+The selected value will depend on the value of a variable, another message attribute, or a function.

 The most common use of select expressions is for plural forms: